 Transform Cosmetic Group are the UK’s leading provider of cosmetic surgery.
-Having been hit with a manual penalty from Google, they turned to Branded3 to rebuild their online visibility.
-Branded3 tell us how they came up with Brits, Boobs & Botox
+Having been hit with a manual penalty from Google, they turned to Edit to rebuild their online visibility.
+Edit tell us how they came up with Brits, Boobs & Botox.

-That being so, the leading cosmetic surgery group set Branded3 a number of objectives to gain high profile links and increase its online visibility.
+That being so, the leading cosmetic surgery group set Edit a number of objectives to gain high profile links and increase its online visibility.

 Transform’s target audience is very broad, with different cosmetic procedures appealing to different target groups.
 We had to ensure we appealed to those considering cosmetic procedures and encourage them to go ahead.

 As such, we thought it might be comforting to know just how many people in their area had consulted Transform, and what procedures they were considering.
 We also wanted to bring Transform’s case studies into play, giving that extra element of trust and authority which might reassure the potential customer.